Pitches at all venues upgraded, LOC says ready for AFC Women's Asian Cup | Sports-Games

 The Local Organising Committee (LOC) of the upcoming AFC Women's Asian Cup on Monday expressed its readiness to stage the continent's marquee football competition, having, among others, upgraded the pitches of all the venues.

-The tournament kicks off on January 20.
+The tournament, which has got special exemption from the Maharashtra government, kicks off in three venues across the sate on January 20.
 All India Football Federation (AIFF) president and LOC chairman Praful Patel said that all the facilities to be used for the premier tournament are ''ready''.

 ''All facilities to be used for the prestigious AFC Women's Asian Cup India 2022 are ready.
 Special care has been taken to make sure the best women footballers in Asia are provided with world class infrastructure across the three venues and also the training sites,'' Patel said in a statement.